AndyCappDev/tourboxelite/docs/GUI_USER_GUIDE.md

 ## Introduction

-The TourBox Elite Configuration GUI is a graphical application that lets you configure your TourBox Elite controller without manually editing configuration files.
+The TourBox Configuration GUI is a graphical application that lets you configure your TourBox controller without manually editing configuration files.
 With this tool, you can:

 - **Visually configure** all 20 controls (buttons, dials, scroll wheel, knob)
 - **Press physical buttons** on your TourBox to instantly select controls for editing